wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-integration-as-api.md

          You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) at any time.
 Write access is used to push changes directly to your repository.

-7. Select your organization under the **Organization**  dropdown.
-If your organization is still not listed click the Refetch button.
+7. Under the **Organization**  dropdown, select your organization.
+If it is still not listed, click the Refetch button.
 8. Select a repository to save your integration.
 Additionally, you can select a **Branch** and a **Path** of the selected repository to save your integration.
 9. **Name** and **Identifier** fields are automatically populated.
 Additionally, you can edit them to your preference.
 10. Select the **Technology** as `WSO2 MI`.